colinlma/TF-IDF_Calculator/README.md

 I have written and designed everything myself for this part of the project.
 This is phase 1, but my team is currently in phase 2 though the vast majority of my own work is now finished.
 We were specifically asked to not use libraries that did most of the work for us such as lucene.
-The only libraries I used were gson jsoup so to use the src code you'll need them.